Constraints on the Hubble and matter density parameters with and without modelling the CMB anisotropies: Conclusions

 If this tension is not caused by previously unrecognised systematics that affect a wide variety of local distance indicators in a similar way, the required late-time modification to $\Lambda$CDM can either be at the background level through a slight tweak to the expansion history, or it could be due to a local inhomogeneity.
-Since cosmic variance in the local $cz'$ is only 0.9~km/s/Mpc in $\Lambda$CDM \citep{Camarena_2018}, solving the Hubble tension in this way would require enhanced structure formation on 100~Mpc scales, which might then permit the formation of a local supervoid that solves the Hubble tension.
+Since cosmic variance in the local $cz'$ is only 0.9~km/s/Mpc in $\Lambda$CDM \citep{Camarena_2018}, solving the Hubble tension in this way would require enhanced structure formation on $\gtrsim 100$~Mpc scales, which might then permit the formation of a local supervoid that solves the Hubble tension.
 There is strong evidence for just such a void \citep*{Keenan_2013, Haslbauer_2020} and for bulk flows being about $4\times$ faster than expected in $\Lambda$CDM on scales relevant to the measurement of the local $cz'$ \citep{Watkins_2023, Whitford_2023}, which is to be expected in the local void scenario \citep{Mazurenko_2024, Stiskalek_2025}.
 This model also fits BAO observations over the last 20 years much better than $\Lambda$CDM \citep{Banik_2025_BAO}, avoiding the need for the dark energy density to evolve with time and undergo a theoretically problematic phantom crossing in the recent past.
-Moreover, the void model fits the observed descending trend in the inferred value of $H_0$ with the redshift of the data used to measure it \citep{Jia_2023, Jia_2025, Mazurenko_2025}.
+Moreover, the observed descending trend in the inferred value of $H_0$ with the redshift of the data used to measure it \citep{Jia_2023, Jia_2025a, Jia_2025b} agrees quite well with the \emph{a priori} predictions of the local void scenario \citep*{Haslbauer_2020, Mazurenko_2025}.

 Our work adds to the growing evidence that modifications to $\Lambda$CDM at early times in cosmic history are unlikely to solve the Hubble tension, even if it is possible to preserve a good fit to the CMB anisotropies \citep{Vagnozzi_2023, Toda_2024}.